uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-  When I wait for "milkyway-dummy" to be uninstalled on "sle_minion" When I wait until refresh package list on "sle_minion" is finished When I wait until package "virgo-dummy" is installed on "sle_minion" via spacecmd Then "man" should be installed on "sle_client"
+  When I wait for "milkyway-dummy" to be uninstalled on "sle_minion" When I wait until refresh package list on "sle_minion" is finished When I wait until package "virgo-dummy" is installed on "sle_minion" via spacecmd Then "man" should be installed on "sle_minion"
   Then "milkyway-dummy" should not be installed on "sle_minion" Then spacecmd should show packages "virgo-dummy-1.0 milkyway-dummy" installed on "sle_minion"
 ```